shsimm/Unsupervised-Network-Modelling/README.md

 3) VMEGENA.sh (megena.sh)

 Note:
-- Due to MEGENA being a computationally heavy analysis this script is a R file, prepared for workload manager submission.
+- Due to MEGENA being a computationally heavy analysis this script is a R file, prepared for slurm workload manager submission.
 - The shell file (megena.sh) will run the MEGENA on a slurm workspace manager using 24 cores.